-COMPLETE TEXT OF City of Edmonds Proposition No. 1
+COMPLETE TEXT OF City of Lynnwood Proposition No. 1

-ORDINANCE NO. 2840
+ORDINANCE NO, 1836

-AN ORDINANCE OF THE CITY OF EDMONDS, WASHINGTON, IMPOS-ING A REGULAR PROPERTY TAX LEVY FOR EACH OF THE YEARS 1991 THROUGH 1996 AND COLLECTED IN THE YEARS 1992 THROUGH 1997 IN AN AMOUNT AND WITH SUBSEQUENT ANNUAL INCREASES IN THE DOLLAR AMOUNT TO BE DETERMINED IN ACCORDANCE WITH AND LIMITED BY RCW CHAPTER 84.52; EACH LEVY SHALL NOT EXCEED THE RATE OF \$.50 PER ONE THOUSAND DOLLARS OF THE THEN CURRENT ASSESSED VALUE OF ALL PROPERTY WITHIN THE CITY, PURSUANT TO AUTHORITY GRANTED BY RCW SECTION 84.52.069; THE ANNUAL LEVIES SHALL BE ESTABLISHED IN THE AN-NUAL BUDGET CYCLE AS PROVIDED BY STATE LAW; THE REVENUES OF SAID LEVIES TO BE USED FOR THE PROVISIONS OF EMERGENCY MEDICAL CARE AND EMERGENCY MEDICAL SERVICES, ALL SUBJECT TO APPROVAL BY THE QUALIFIED ELECTORS OF THE CITY; AND PROVIDING FOR THE SUBMISSION OF THE PROPOSITION FOR SAID SIX YEAR LEVY FOR EMERGENCY MEDICAL CARE AND SERVICES TO THE QUALIFIED VOTERS OF THE CITY AT A SPECIAL ELECTION TO BE HELD ON NOVEMBER 5, 1991, IN CONJUNCTION WITH THE GENERAL ELECTION TO BE HELD ON THE SAME DATE.
+AN ORDINANCE OF THE CITY OF LYNNWOOD, WASH-INGTON, CONTINUING A REGULAR PROPERTY TAX LEVY FOR EACH OF THE YEARS 1991 THROUGH 1996, UP TO THE AMOUNT OF \$750,000 TO BELEVIED IN 1991 AND COLLECTED IN 1992, WITH SUBSEQUENT AN-NUAL INCREASES IN THE DOLLAR AMOUNT TO BE LIMITED BY RCW CHAPTER 84.52; EACH LEVY SHALL NOT EXCEED THE RATE OF \$.50 PER ONE THOUSAND DOLLARS OF THE THEN CURRENT ASSESSED VALUE OF ALL PROPERTY WITHIN THE CITY, PURSUANT TO AU-THORITY GRANTED BY RCW SECTION 84.52.069; THE REVENUES OF SAID LEVIES TO BE USED FOR THE PROVI-SIONS OF EMERGENCY MEDICAL CARE AND EMER-GENCY MEDICAL SERVICES, ALL SUBJECT TO APPROVAL BY THE QUALIFIED ELECTORS OF THE CITY; AND PRO-VIDING FOR THE SUBMISSION OF THE PROPOSITION FOR SAID SIX YEAR LEVY FOR EMERGENCY MEDICAL CARE AND SERVICES TO THE QUALIFIED VOTERS OF THE CITY AT A SPECIAL ELECTION TO BE HELD ON NOVEMBER 5, 1991, IN CONJUNCTION WITH THE GEN-ERAL ELECTION TO BE HELD ON THE SAME DATE.

-WHEREAS, the Washington State legislature by virtue of RCW Section 84,52,069 has authorized cities to impose an additional property tax levy of up to \$.50 per One Thousand Dollars of assessed valuation to provide emergency medical care and emergency medical services in each year for six consecutive years, and
+WHEREAS, the Washington State legislature by virtue of RCW Section 85.52.069 has authorized cities to impose an additional property tax levy of up to \$.50 per One Thousand Dollars of assessed valuation to provide emergency medical care and emergency medical services in each year for six consecutive years, and

-WHEREAS, assuring a constant source of lunds to provide such emergency medical care and services will ensure continuous provision of emergency medical care and services and thus be in the best interest of the public health, safety and general welfare, and
+WHEREAS, assuring a constant source of funds to provide such emergency medical care and services will ensure continuous provision of emergency medical care and services and thus be in the best interest of the public health, safety, and general welfare, and

-WHEREAS, the level of funding needed to adequately provide emergency medical care and services to the citizens of the City of Edmonds for each of the six consecutive years 1991 through 1996 cannot be precisely determined due to the changing economic needs and demands of the City and the County, and
+WHEREAS, the level of funding needed to adequately provide emergency medical care and services to the citizens of the City of Lynnwood for each of the six consecutive years 1991 through 1996 cannot be precisely determined due to the changing economic needs and demands of the City and the County, and

-WHEREAS, the assessed valuation of all property within the City for 1991 has not yet been certified to the City by the Snohomish County Assessor, and it is impossible to precisely project figures for assessed valuation for future years, and
+WHEREAS, the assessed valuation of all property within the City of 1991 has not yet been certified to the City by the Snohomish County Assessor, and it is impossible to precisely project figures for assessed valuation for future years, and COMPLETE TEXT OF City of Lynnwood Proposition No. 1